lexie23c/Hivebets/docs/legal/terms-of-service.md

 ---

-**By using HiveBets, you accept these Terms and all associated risks.**
+**By using Hivebets, you accept these Terms and all associated risks.**

 [← Back to Documentation](../README.md)